FEniCS/governance/governance.md

 quality and quantity, and sustained over at least one year.
-The role of the Council is to provide active leadership for the Project in making everyday decisions on technical and administrative issues, through working with and taking input from the Community,
+The role of the Council is to provide active leadership for the Project in making everyday decisions on technical and administrative issues, through working with and taking input from the Community.

 During the everyday project activities, Council Members participate in all discussions, code review and other project activities as peers